↑

 homemade dog treats cut out on baking sheet unbaked

 We found the sweet spot for Copper to be about 35 minutes.
-The peanut butter dog treats are fully baked at 20 minutes and just get crunchier the longer they bake.
+The peanut butter dog treats are fully baked at 20 minutes and will get crunchier the longer they bake.
 They also get crunchier after they’ve cooled so keep that in mind.

 homemade dog treats on baking sheet baked